filipp2000/airflow-docker-spotify/README.md

 # airflow-docker-spotify
-Automated ETL data pipeline for Spotify API with Airflow and Docker.
+This project sets up an Apache Airflow instance using Docker to run a daily ETL process.
+The ETL process extracts data from the Spotify API, performs data validation, and loads the data into an SQLite database.